-- Contact a national helpline (to complain about discrimination)
+- Contact a national helpline for discrimination/harassment and human rights issues

 is a national helpline that advises and assists individuals on issues relating to equality and human rights.
 Contact them if you have a complaint about a service or employer and need support.

 If your complaint is with a school, you will need to complain to the school directly, using their complaints or grievance procedure.
 Please see our guidance for schools for further information about bullying and prejudice/hate incident reporting.